 The CDLI is the most comprehensive, sophisticated, and innovative instructional program of its type.
 It is the only officially sanctioned summer program instruction for the Middle School Public Debate Program and High School Public Debate Program.
 The middle school debate institutes use the Middle School Public Debate Program (MSPDP), a proprietary debate format developed by John Meany and Kate Shuster.
-The national high school institutes use the High School Public Debate Program (HSPDP) and California High School Speech Association (CHSSA) parliamentary debate formats.
-John Meany developed the HSPDP model and Meany/Shuster proposed and developed the CHSSA parliamentary debate format; he has written the topics for CHSSA’s State Championship for parliamentary debate for the past 2 years.
-John Meany and Kate Shuster have written textbooks supporting these 3 formats.
-Claremont Summer students receive a textbook for their format.
+The national high school institute uses the High School Public Debate Program (HSPDP) format.
+John Meany developed the HSPDP model.

 One of the important elements of Claremont Summer is the expectation that students PREPARE to participate.
 There may be exceptions (students involved in other summer academic and athletic programs, family travel, etc.) But students should make their best effort to prepare.
 Although a student’s inability to prepare will not interfere with success in the summer program, advanced preparation gives students the opportunity to participate in the program in a more efficient manner.
 They will be able to maximize their opportunities, move ahead at an advanced pace.

 Students should practice public speaking, about 2-3 minutes for a practice performance, initially on issues that are personally important and well known.
-Select the topic and deliver an extemporaneous speech (limited preparation with up to a day for research before speech delivery) or an impromptu deliver (as much as 30 minutes of preparation to 30-60 seconds of preparation time).
+Select the topic and deliver an extemporaneous speech (limited preparation on a research-based topic, from 1 hour to up to a day for research before speech delivery) or an impromptu delivery (from 60-90 seconds of preparation time to as much as 30 minutes of preparation time before speech delivery).
 Challenge yourself with different topics when you feel that you might be able to deliver a more convincing, persuasive speech than the first one.

 During summer programming, all debate and leadership communication students will learn the comprehensive argument method created by John Meany decades ago and subsequently refined as A-R-E-S-R, Assertion-Reasoning-Evidence-Significance-Result.